301 new COVID-19 cases, 44 new deaths reported Tuesday in Mississippi

 JACKSON, Miss.
-(WLOX) - In Mississippi, there were a record high 3,023 new cases of COVID-19 and 29 new deaths reported Wednesday in the entire state.
+(WLOX) - In Mississippi, there were 301 cases of COVID-19 and 44 new deaths reported Tuesday in the entire state.

-On Dec.
-30, MSDH reported 556 new cases and 2 new deaths for the six southernmost counties.
+On March 2, MSDH reported 37 new cases and five new deaths for the six southernmost counties.

 *The graphics in this story will be updated once they’re available on the MSDH website.

-As of Dec.
-28, there were 1340 people hospitalized in Mississippi with confirmed infections.
-Of those, 325 were in the ICU and 201 were on ventilators.
+As of Feb.
+28, there were 413 people hospitalized in Mississippi with confirmed infections.
+Of those, 111 were in the ICU.
 The majority of people who get COVID-19 will not require hospitalization, say health officials.

 Probable cases are those who test positive by other testing methods such as antibody or antigen, and have recent symptoms consistent with COVID-19, indicating a recent infection.